-Children are vaccinated against whooping cough with the 5-in-1 vaccine at two, three and four months of age, and again with the 4-in-1 pre-school booster before starting school at the age of about three years and four months.
+Children are vaccinated against whooping cough with the 5-in-1 vaccine at 8, 12 and 16 weeks of age, and again with the 4-in-1 pre-school booster before starting school at the age of about 3 years and 4 months.

 Read more about preventing whooping cough.